SteveOGallagher/ultimate-banner-builder/README.md

 ### 2. Prepare to apply your Master code to all required sizes
 - Once the client is satisfied that the Master banner matches the brief, ensure that `gulp` is no longer running.
 - Run `gulp master` (This overwrites the base-template files to consist of the global work you've done to the Master)
-- Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes.
+- Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes and save the file.

 ##### If Google Display Network or static versions of the ads are required:
 - Set the `GDN` property in 'sizes.json' to equal `"true"`.